alexander-mc/Album_Art/README.md

 # Album Art

-This program is for [Spotify](www.spotify.com) users and primarily serves two purposes:
+This program is for [Spotify](www.spotify.com) users and serves the following purposes:

 1. To store data on a user's song history.
 Accessing information about what a user has listened to can be challenging and is not instantaneous.

 2. To prototype how an Apple-like, Album Artwork screen saver could function for Spotify users.

 ## Features

-Album Art contains the following features:

-1. Stores information on recently played Spotify songs, such as album cover images, song titles, and artist names.
+* Stores information on recently played Spotify songs, such as album cover images, song titles, and artist names.
 Recently played songs are accessed via Spotify's API and the Ruby wrapper, [RSpotify](https://github.com/guilhermesad/rspotify).
 Since Spotify's [Recently Played API](https://developer.spotify.com/documentation/web-api/reference-beta/) only allows users to retrieve information on the past 50 songs, only the most recently played 50 songs can be stored at a time.
 Thus, users seeking to track their song history beyond 50 songs should regularly log into the program and click 'refresh'.

-2. Displays the album covers for recently played songs in a clean, customizeable view.
+* Displays the album covers for recently played songs in a clean, customizeable view.
 Users decide which covers to showcase, along with the number of rows and columns of the grid on which to display the songs.

-3. Plays 30-second song previews.
+* Plays 30-second song previews.
 Users can preview songs by clicking on the album covers in the program.

 ## Preview